 The implementation of Curriculum for Excellence requires that schools provide a range of progression pathways appropriate to learners' needs and local circumstances.
+Progression routes at the end of fourth year are detailed as:

 - a pupil achieving National 3 may choose to progress to National 4; - a pupil achieving National 4 may choose to progress to National 5; - a pupil achieving National 5 may choose to progress to Higher Human Biology.
 Please note that a C pass at National 5 is strongly advised to progress to Higher level.